sarah-byrne/CV/README.md

 ##### Project Management & Solution Design
 ###### OCCO...
-Omni Channel Customer Ordering was a programme
+Omni Channel Customer Ordering was a large programme of changes to re-platform and align several customer ordering systems, enabling a more consistent experience for customers using a mixture of selling channels (shop, online, telephone, ...) to buy from John Lewis.
+I had several roles on this programme, the most significant being lead of the high-level design team, managing the work of business analysts, solution architects and solution designers.
+My challenges and achievements on this programme included:
+* chair of the design authority group, facilitating a large meeting of people with conflicting needs / opinions to resolve issues
+* defining the solution design methodology for large programmes and getting it recognised as a discipline within the department
+* solution design across incompatible systems, while minimising customisation of off-the-shelf packages
+* balancing the need for input from people with knowledge of various different systems and technologies versus ramping up the team too early, to manage costs
+* planning the work of my team to optimise flow of output to downsteam teams with conflicting deadlines

 ###### USA...
 Prior to the Unified Stock Accounting (USA) project, John Lewis had financial systems and stock systems that told very different stories about our stock and profits.
-The project implemented new accounting processing and required changes to every system involved in buying, selling or moving stock.
+The project implemented new accounting processing to align the financial with the physical.
+It required changes to every system involved in buying, selling or moving stock and completely new information systems.
 I was the technical lead for the project.
 My role involved:
 * technical analysis
 * solution design
 * coordination of changes being made by many teams
-* writing a data dictionary to define all business dimensions and measures being reported
+* writing a data dictionary to define all business dimensions and measures related to stock, sales and profit
 * identifying and creating data sources for all reporting requirements

 ##### Application development and support